srikanthkashu/grafana/.harness/README.md

 This is a fork of [grafana/grafana](https://github.com/grafana/grafana/).
 This project can be used to demonstrate [Docker Layer Caching](https://developer.harness.io/docs/continuous-integration/use-ci/caching-ci-data/docker-layer-caching/) in [Harness CI](https://www.harness.io/products/continuous-integration) pipelines.

 This demo will build and push the Grafana Docker image to Docker Hub.
 The initial pipeline execution will take about seven minutes to build the cache.
-The second pipeline execution will take about twenty seconds.
+The second pipeline execution will take about thirty seconds.

-## Setting up this pipeline on Harness CI Hosted Builds
+## Setting up this pipeline on Harness CI Cloud

 1. Create a [GitHub Account](https://github.com) or use an existing account